Head of Year: Mrs Ridley

 What we do:

-In Year 5, pupils spend first their first lesson every morning with their form tutor for the Literacy Hour.
+In Year 5, pupils spend first their first lesson every morning in Literacy.
 They then move to their Numeracy classes; we are lucky enough to offer 4 teaching groups for the year group which means pupils may have a different teacher.
 Pupils also have an additional literacy and numeracy lesson which alternates between the two subjects.
-On a Monday afternoon pupils have Technology, on a 9 week carousel.
-In this subject, 4 groups cover: food technology, resistant materials, art and control.
+On a Thursday afternoon pupils have Technology, on a 9 week carousel.
+In this subject, 4 groups cover: food technology, resistant materials, art and product design.
 The rest of the timetable consists of Science (3 lessons), Humanities (2 lessons), ICT, Music, R.E., P.S.H.E. and French.
-Form teacher are available throughout the day to speak with pupils and homework clubs are run on Mondays, Tuesday and Thursdays.
-In October we take all pupils from the year group on a residential to the Lake District where we aim to build team work skills, get to know one another as well as supporting elements of the Geography curriculum.
+Form teachers are available throughout the day to speak with pupils and homework clubs are run on Mondays, Tuesday and Wednesdays.
+Each Friday Year 5 has their ‘Celebration Assembly’ where pupils are praised for collecting house points, achieving in Maths and English and a star of the week is chosen from each form class.
+In October we take all pupils from the year group on a residential to Duke’s House Wood where we aim to build team work skills and get to know one another.

 Head Of Year: Mrs Kemp